pattonsgirl/CEG3120/Projects/Project2/README.md

 Create a folder in your repo named `Project2` that contains your deliverables:
 - a **CloudFormation template named `YOURNAME-CF.yml`**.
   - A [base YAML template - `cf-template.yml`](cf-template.yml) has been provided for you.
 Due to how many things are in these templates, I would use this base and make the modifications requested.
 You can Google how these are defined the way they are, additional parameters, etc.
+- a `README.md` file that includes:
+  - a project description & any additional how-to notes you'd like to leave for future you
-- a `README.md` file that includes a visual **diagram** of the resources how they connect (and any companion explanation to your visualization)
+  - a visual **diagram** of the resources how they connect and a companion explanation to your visualization
     - creating your diagram with the CloudFormation template Designer **will not** count for credit
   - you are welcome to include notes in the `README.md` file if you need to write notes about your template for partial credit.

 Other notes: